DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 ## Troubleshooting ##

-If you cannot set up the Wifi and enable SSH from the image creation stage, you can choose to plug in an HDMI connector, connect to your Wifi, and install the open SSH server via the command line with:
+If you cannot set up the Wifi and enable SSH from the image creation stage, you can choose to plug in a HDMI connector, connect to your Wifi, and install the open SSH server via the command line with:

 ```
 sudo apt update